Bruce Power’s Executive Team is responsible for more than 4,000 employees who work to provide Ontario with over 30% of its electricity.

 Len graduated from Lehigh University, in Bethlehem, Pennsylvania, with a degree in Mechanical Engineering, and has also obtained a Masters of Business degree and a Professional Engineer’s license.

-Kevin Kelly currently serves as the Executive Vice President, Finance and Commercial Services.
-Through this role, Kevin is responsible for Supply Chain, Site Services, Business and Capital Planning, Corporate Finance and Reporting, Treasury and Taxation, Energy Trading, Information Technology and Pension Asset Management.
+Kevin Kelly currently serves as the Executive Vice President, Nuclear Development.
+This is a operational development role that will provide Kevin with exposure to outage execution, work management, maintenance, operations, projects and WANO, to help him build on his already-extensive work experience.
+Kevin was previously responsible for Supply Chain, Site Services, Business and Capital Planning, Corporate Finance and Reporting, Treasury and Taxation, Energy Trading, and Pension Asset Management.

 Kevin joined Bruce Power as the Head of Finance when the company was formed in 2001 after working with British Energy when that entity acquired 80% of Bruce Power.
 In 2005, he was appointed as Vice-President Finance and supported the 2005 Bruce Power Refurbishment Agreement negotiation team and the related restructuring of Bruce Power.
-He has also served as the Chief Financial Officer and Acting Chief Executive Officer.
+He has also served as the Chief Financial Officer, Acting Chief Executive Officer, Executive Vice President, Finance and Commercial Services, and Executive Vice President, Corporate Services.

 Prior to his role at Bruce Power, Kevin was responsible for setting up the reporting and governance structure for British Energy in North America.
 During this time he also served on the due diligence and transition team focusing on the transaction between Bruce Power and Ontario Power Generation.
 Kevin has also worked at BDO’s Toronto Office where he was responsible for managing various operational and financial client groups that consisted of both owner-managed businesses and public companies.